-- continue or expand our research or development of our programs in preclinical development; - continue or expand the scope of our clinical trials for our product candidates; - initiate additional preclinical, clinical, or other trials for our product candidates, including under our collaboration agreements; - continue to invest in our immunotherapy platforms to conduct research to identify novel technologies; - change or increase our manufacturing capacity or capability; - change or add additional suppliers; - add additional infrastructure to our quality control, quality assurance, legal, compliance and other groups to support our operations as a public company and our product development and commercialization efforts, including new and expanded sites globally; - attract and retain skilled personnel; - seek marketing approvals and reimbursement for our product candidates; - develop our sales, marketing, and distribution infrastructure for our COVID-19 vaccine and any other products for which we may obtain marketing approval or emergency use authorization; - seek to identify and validate additional product candidates; - acquire or in-license other product candidates and technologies; - acquire other companies; - make milestone or other payments under any in-license agreements; - · maintain, protect, defend, enforce and expand our intellectual property portfolio; and - experience any delays or encounter issues with any of the above.
+- continue or expand our research or development of our programs in preclinical development; - continue or expand the scope of our clinical trials for our product candidates; - initiate additional preclinical, clinical, or other trials for our product candidates, including under our collaboration agreements; - continue to invest in our immunotherapy platforms to conduct research to identify novel technologies; - change or increase our manufacturing capacity or capability; - · change or add additional suppliers; - add additional infrastructure to our quality control, quality assurance, legal, compliance and other groups to support our operations as a public company and our product development and commercialization efforts, including new and expanded sites globally: - attract and retain skilled personnel; - · seek marketing approvals and reimbursement for our product candidates; - develop our sales, marketing, and distribution infrastructure for our COVID-19 vaccine and any other products for which we may obtain marketing approval or emergency use authorization; - seek to identify and validate additional product candidates; - acquire or in-license other product candidates and technologies; - · acquire other companies; - make milestone or other payments under any in-license agreements; - · maintain, protect, defend, enforce and expand our intellectual property portfolio; and - experience any delays or encounter issues with any of the above.

 We are a party to license and research and development agreements with universities and other third parties, as well as patent assignment agreements, under which we have obtained rights to patents, patent applications and know-how.
 We enter into contracts in the normal course of business with contract research organizations, or CROs, for clinical trials and clinical and commercial supply manufacturing, and with vendors for preclinical research studies and for other services and products for operating purposes.
 We work together with contract manufacturing organizations, or CMOs, who manufacture our product candidates and products, and enter into lease agreements to lease laboratory, GMP manufacturing, storage and office spaces.
 Purchase obligations under our agreements, to the extent that they are quantifiable and not cancellable, have been considered when defining our guidance for future cash commitments.
-Most of the committed cash outflow within the remaining months in 2024 is related to lease payments amounting to €43.5 million and commitments under purchase agreements and contractual obligations amounting to commitments under purchase agreements and contractual obligations of €1,326.1 million for the years 2025 and beyond.
+Most of the committed cash outflow within one year is related to lease payments amounting to €45.1 million and commitments under purchase agreements and contractual obligations amounting to €230.4 million.
+Further, we have lease payment obligations with an amount of €230.5 million and commitments under purchase agreements and contractual obligations of €1,725.3 million for the years 2025 and beyond.